|

 of Quebec took out of me.
 I've needed some Me time.
 Here he

+comes.
 Oh, that reminds me.
 When last we parted, I thought Deathfox

 had lured me to Siberia so I'd obliterate his enemies there